telerik/winforms-docs/splitcontainer/building-advanced-layouts.md

 ---
 title: Building Advanced Layouts
-page_title: Building Advanced Layouts | UI for WinForms Documentation
+page_title: Building Advanced Layouts | RadSplitContainer
-description: Building Advanced Layouts
+description: RadSplitContainer is a layout control which allows you to add many container panels to a form, separated by splitter(s).
 slug: winforms/splitcontainer/building-advanced-layouts
 tags: building,advanced,layouts
 published: True
-position: 3
+position: 5
 previous_url: splitcontainer-building-advanced-layouts
 ---

 # Building Advanced Layouts

-## Building Advanced Layouts
+This tutorial demonstrates how to create a 5*5 grid of **SplitPanel** instances, with the center panel’s **SizeMode** set to SplitPanelSizeMode.*Fill*.
+The following screenshot illustrates the result.

 ![splitcontainer-building-advanced-layouts 001](images/splitcontainer-building-advanced-layouts001.png)

-A 5*5 Grid of SplitPanel instances, with the center panel’s SizeMode set to SplitPanelSizeMode.Fill

-In order to achieve the layout on the top screen, refer to the code snippet
+In order to achieve the layout on the top screen, refer to the code snippet below:
- below:

 {{source=..\SamplesCS\SplitContainer\BuildingLayout.cs region=advancedLayout}}
 {{source=..\SamplesVB\SplitContainer\BuildingLayout.vb region=advancedLayout}}